c-yanguas/Menu-Callisto/README.md

 # Menu-Callisto

+**Contributors:** The main contributor to this project is [Carlos Yanguas](https://github.com/c-yanguas), [Vivek Reddy](https://github.com/vvkrddy) code helped to see which dates are valids to make a request.
+Mario Fernández provide the high contrast png generation.

 **INSTALLATION:** Move to the directory where you have downloaded this repository, move to Data_extraction directory, open a terminal/cmd and run ```pip install -r requirements.txt```

 This is a menu that allows you to select multiple options for downloading data from [E-callisto](http://www.e-callisto.org/).